TimRobinson1/notional/README.md

 <img src="https://i.ibb.co/JHtRPFQ/Screenshot-2020-06-09-at-2-45-09-am.png" />

 #### Reading from the table
 Nice.
-Let's connect to that table in our code using `notional`, and read from our table all of the Switch games that we have in our collection:
+Let's connect to that table in our code using `notional`, and read from our table all of the PC games that we have in our collection:

 ```javascript
 import notional from 'notional';